mirano-galijasevic/DapperTest/README.md

 # DapperTest
-Test application to demonostrate some Dapper functionality
+Test application to demonstrate some Dapper functionality